Muneer145/start.ng/README.md

 # start.ng
-Every task from start.ng is going to be put here.
+* Every task from start.ng is going to be put here.
+* The first task is to recreate our c.v using only html(no css)